Information Flow in First-Order Potts Model Phase Transition

-In the Ising model~\citep{ising25}, mutual information peaks \emph{at} the transition between ordered and disordered phases~\citep{matsuda96,lau13}, as does \emph{pairwise} transfer entropy~\citep{schreiber00}~(\eqnRef{tpw}, suppl. material), while \emph{global} transfer entropy (\eqnRef{gte}) peaks distinctly on the disordered side~\citep{barnett13}.
-Here we extend this prior work to the $q$-state Potts model~\citep{Potts52} which exhibits first-order phase transitions for $q>4$~\citep{Baxter73}.
-At $q=5$ the transition is \emph{weakly first order}, implying a long correlation length and low latent heat.
-As $q$ increases the correlation length decreases and the latent heat increaes.
-We show that as the system becomes more strongly first order (\ie, $q>7$) the behaviour of global transfer entropy, $\gteop$, diverges from the second-order behaviour: In the thermodynamic limit, $\gteop$ becomes discontinuous at the transition temperature, $T_c$, peaking at $T_c^+$.
+The $q$-state Potts model~\citep{Potts52} exhibits increasingly first-order phase transitions for $q>4$~\citep{Baxter73}.
+At $q=5$ the transition is \emph{weakly first-order}, implying a long correlation length and low latent heat.
+As $q$ increases the correlation length decreases and the latent heat increases.
+We show that as the system becomes more strongly first-order (\ie, $q>7$) the behaviour of $\gteop$ diverges from the second-order behaviour: in the thermodynamic limit, $\gteop$ becomes discontinuous at the transition temperature, $T_c$, peaking at $T_c^+$.
+We go on to \emph{ provide a unifying framework for both transitions,} based on the phase interface.